sb852/kaggle/README.md

 #  Model Development

-For registered and casual users, a separate xgb boost was developed.
-The last two days of each month were used as a private test set.
+For registered and casual users, a separate xgb classifier was developed.
+The first four days of each month were used as a private test set to test generalization performance.
 XGB classifiers were developed on 90% the remaining days per month and the validation set consisted of the remaining 10%.
 The validation set was used to perform early stopping to prevent overfitting.

 The best combination of XGB hyperparameters (including max_tree_depths, learning_rate, min_child_weight, etc.) is not difficult to find.
 We performed a randomized search and developed hundreds of classifiers.
 All classifiers were tested on our test set.
 For each group (casual, registered), the best performing classifier was identified and predicted were added (i.e. predicted_casual_rentals + predicted_registered_rentals = predicted_total_rentals).
 The best performing classifier was used to predict the labels for the real test set and results were submitted to kaggle.

 #  Model performance

 The test set seems to be quite different from the training set as the local rmsle was always much lower (0.33) than the public score (0.40).
-The test set consists of the last 10 days of each month and in this time period more holidays or days with a special characteristics might have occured.
+The test set consists of the last 10 days of each month and in this time period more holidays or days with a special characteristic might have occured.
 The final score on the public leaderboard is: 0.40693 (within the top 10% of all submissions).

 ![alt tag](https://github.com/drawer87/kaggle/blob/master/kaggle_score.jpg)